hellocaredev/direct-sdk-ios/README.md

 # direct-sdk-ios

-Github containing the podspec for HellocareSDK and the releases of the archived HellocareSDK framework.
+Github containing the public releases of the archived HellocareSDK framework.